ChrisFairless/climada_calc_api/docs/endpoints_guide.md

 Parameters are documented below and on the OpenAPI/Swagger docs at https://reca-v1-app-pfvsg.ondigitalocean.app/rest/vizz/docs#/widget/calc_api_vizz_ninja__api_social_vulnerability_submit.

+*Note: social vulnerability data is only available for lower and middle-income countries.
+In this case there will be no numeric data and the automatically generated text will be very brief.*

 #### Required parameters

 | Parameter | Type | Default | Description | Notes |